Posted on April 1, 2018 by Corey Davis, Sean Heuser, and Darrian Bertrand

 This month's climate summary highlights our turbulent March that included some springtime snow, cool and windy weather, and a new sensor to help track heat stress on the human body.

 In March, some parts of North Carolina received drought-relieving rain and snow while others saw more limited precipitation.
-Overall, the preliminary statewide average precipitation of 4.32 inches matched the 1981 to 2010 normal, and it ranks as the 59th-wettest March since 1895.
+Overall, it was a slightly drier-than-normal month, and the preliminary statewide average precipitation of 2.98 inches ranks as the 25th-driest March since 1895.

 The bulk of the frozen precipitation fell across the northern Piedmont during events on March 12 and March 24-25.
 As we discussed in our recent Winter Recap blog post, snow in March isn't unusual, but snow that late in March definitely is.